 Here are the most common ways steel detailing costs are calculated:

-- Per Ton of Steel: Many detailers price by the ton of steel in the project, frequently at $80 to 150 per ton.
+Per Ton of Steel: Many detailers price by the ton of steel in the project.
+The steel detailing cost per ton in 2026 generally runs $90 to $165 per ton for typical commercial and residential structures, though large industrial projects with simple, repetitive framing can sometimes be priced as low as $25 to $40 per ton due to bulk efficiencies.
 Larger or heavier structures need greater numbers of drawings, and thus, this type of method links the size of the project to cost and is familiar to medium to large projects.

-- Per Drawing Sheet: Pricing in this approach is based on the quantity of drawings or sheets needed.
-For example, given that every sheet costs 100, 50 sheets are required in a project, then the cost would be 5000.
+Per Drawing Sheet: Pricing in this approach is based on the quantity of drawings or sheets needed.
+For example, given that every sheet costs around $100 to $130 in 2026, 50 sheets are required in a project, then the cost would be roughly $5,000 to $6,500.
 It is simple and can be expanded in case additional sheets are required in the future.

 Estimated Pricing You Can Expect.